conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 ``conda-smithy`` also contains the command line tool that you should use if you rerender manually from the command line (see :ref:`dev_update_rerender`).

+Smithy can be used for more than just CF; it can also be used to set up self-hosted agents for non-CF infrastructures.
+For autoscaling agents, you can also use `Azure virtual machine scale set agents <https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops>`_ , which are less expensive to run than permanently active agents.

 Web services
 ------------